Robinpig/Note/docs/CS/DB/MySQL/undolog.md

 ## Introduction

-An undo log is a collection of undo log records associated with a single read-write transaction.
+An undo log is a collection of undo log records associated with a **single read-write transaction**.
-An undo log record contains information about how to undo the latest change by a transaction to a [clustered index](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_clustered_index) record.
+An undo log record contains information about how to undo the latest change by a transaction to a [clustered index](/docs/CS/DB/MySQL/Index.md?id=Clustered-and-Secondary-Indexes) record.
 If another transaction needs to see the original data as part of a consistent read operation, the unmodified data is retrieved from undo log records.
-Undo logs exist within [undo log segments](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_undo_log_segment), which are contained within [rollback segments](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_rollback_segment).
+Undo logs exist within `undo log segments`, which are contained within `rollback segments`.
-Rollback segments reside in [undo tablespaces](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_undo_tablespace) and in the [global temporary tablespace](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_global_temporary_tablespace).
+Rollback segments reside in `undo tablespaces` and in the `global temporary tablespace`.

+These undo logs are not redo-logged, as they are not required for crash recovery.
+They are used only for rollback while the server is running.
+This type of undo log benefits performance by avoiding redo logging I/O.

 What is undo log for: